WHAT SORT OF PERSONAL INFORMATION DO WE USUALLY COLLECT?

-In the case of clinical information collected in our HCF operated health service providers, such as our Dental Centres, your information will be held for at least seven years from the last time a health service was provided, in accordance with Health Records legislation.
+In the case of clinical information collected by our HCF operated health service providers, such as our Dental Centres and Eyecare Centres, your information will be held for at least seven years from the last time a health service was provided, in accordance with Health Records legislation.
 If someone under the age of 18 used the health service, the information will be held at least until that person has turned 25.

 How to access and correct your personal information

 We take reasonable steps to ensure that the information we hold about you is accurate, up-to-date, complete and relevant when we use it or disclose it.
 You should contact us if you think your personal information is wrong.

 If you need to update your contact details, you can do so through the members’ section of our website at hcf.com.au/members

 - email firstname.lastname@example.org